arimah/condict/packages/ui/src/checkbox/README.md

   Enable laughing time
 </Checkbox>

-// A checkbox for a dangerous action, with a name that can be sent
-// along with a form.
+// A checkbox with a name that can be sent along with a form.
 <Checkbox
   label='Delete all children'
   name='deleteChildren'
-  intent='danger'
   checked={...}
   onChange={...}
 />